Skip to content

 }

-- Correctly compile code that calls the library.
+1. Correctly compile the code that calls into the library.

-- Correctly generate machine code that interacts with the functions in the library.
+2. Correctly generate the machine code that talks to the functions inside the library.

 This is the most basic part.
-It tells the compiler the function's name, return type, and parameter types.
+It tells the compiler the function's name, its return type, and its parameter types.

 int do_something(int a, int b);